Martiless/quiz-time/README.md

 ![Color Wheel](documents/images/Color_wheel.jpg)

-Following on from the color wheel, I decided to use a purple color for the buttons with a cream color as the color when a user hoover over any of the buttons.
-For the correct and incorrect answer color change I went with your standard red and green.
+Following on from the color wheel, I decided to use a purple color for the buttons with a cream color as the color when a user hovers over any of the buttons.
+For the correct and incorrect answer color change, I went with your standard red and green.
 I ran all these color decisions through a color contrast checker to make sure that they would be easy to read for any user.

 <details>
 <summary>Color Checker 1</summary>